Jetlggd22/Studentski-Prevozi/README.md

 # Studentski-Prevozi
 Studentski Prevozi was a multiple joint effort in which we created a car pooling website that incorporated different fields.
 This was a final college project between my three friends and me.
 It was a giant project that incorporated multiple external inserts and programming languages.
+Our assigment was not only to make a world class project but to try to "sell" the project to our professor.

 Design and Concept